sorry-cypress/gitbook/cloud-setup/aws/advanced-deployment.md

 1. Does not create a VPC

    This template expects a VPC, subnets and routing to exist already.
-If you don't have any of this deployed in the account yet, use the VPC deployment wizard in the AWS VPC console.
-At a minimum, you need:
+If you don't have any of this deployed in the account yet, deploy the standard-networking CloudFormation template and it will deploy:

-   - a VPC
+   - 2 public subnets
-   - 1 private subnets
+   - 2 private subnets
+   - an Internet Gateway
    - a NAT Gateway
-   - route tables for the private subnets
+   - route tables
+   - all required attachments and associations

 2. Deploy a remote DB